The live animal trap is a great, humane way to trap a variety of different animals.

 The are available in several different makes and models, so shop around and choose the size and model that fits your intended purpose.

-Using the correct bait will help increase your catch rate.
-Here are a few popular baits for common nuisance animals:
+Using the correct bait will help increase your catch rate, so here are a few popular baits to use in your live trap for common nuisance animals:

 Armadillo Bait - Mealworms, maggots or sardines

 Feral Cat Bait - Fish, sardines or canned tuna

 Chipmunk Bait - Sunflower seeds, corn, peanut butter or popcorn